Problem Solving

 Is Your Web Server Correctly Configured?

 We do not recommend using Windows Integrated Authentication (formerly known as 'NTLM') to store your update scripts or update files on your server behind a password protected folder.
-Although the client machine hosting the Web Update Wizard will be a Windows machine capable of authenticating with a Windows Integrated Authentication host, it may connect through a non-Windows proxy server.
-If you are getting an error code 12152 from the Web Update Wizard then this is the most likely cause.
+Although the client machine hosting the Software Update Wizard will be a Windows machine capable of authenticating with a Windows Integrated Authentication host, it may connect through a non-Windows proxy server.
+If you are getting an error code 12152 from the Software Update Wizard then this is the most likely cause.
 Change to 'Basic Authentication' and the error will disappear.

-Is the Web Update Wizard installed correctly?
+Is the Software Update Wizard installed correctly?

 "Hello World" uses wuw4.dll and either WebUpdateSvc4.exe running as a Windows Service (if you are running on Windows NT or later) or as a Windows executable (if you are running Windows 9x).
 If the test application updates successfully, your installation is correct.